-WHEREAS, Paragraph 25 of the "Interdepartmental Memorandum of Agreement Between the Springfield Public Schools and the Springfield Police Department Regarding the SPD Student Support Unit" ("MOA") requires the City of Springfield Police Commissioner, in consultation with the Superintendent of Springfield Public Schools, to establish Standard Operating Procedures (SOP) consistent with the MOA;
+WHEREAS, Article X of the "School Resource Officer Memorandum of Understanding Between Springfield School Committee and the Springfield Public Schools and Springfield Police Department ("MOU") requires the City of Springfield Police Commissioner, in consultation with the Superintendent of Springfield Public Schools, to establish Standard Operating Procedures ("SOP") consistent with the MOU;

-NOW THEREFORE, these Standard Operating Procedures are intended to provide the guidance and information required by law, for the support of SPS students, parents/guardians, staff, and the SSU.
+NOW THEREFORE, these SOPs are intended to provide the guidance and information required by law, for the support of SPS students, parents/guardians, staff, and the SRO.

-- SSU Uniforms: The SSU Officers shall wear SPD uniforms and badges as a means of identification as a Springfield police officer. - 2.
-SSU Officers assigned to a school shall remain on the school campus for the entire school day.
-When an SSU Officer arrives at his/her assignment, he/she shall inform the principal or another administrator of arrival.
-Should a situation arise that would cause a SSU Officer to leave the school, the supervising SSU sergeant and the school principal (or his/her designee) will be notified.
-The only exception to leaving a school without making notification to an administrator would be for an "officer needs assistance: emergency" situation or at the order of any Officer of Rank or Superior Officer. - 3.
-Role of the SSU and How the SSU Officers and SPS Administrators Work Together: - a) Under G.L. c.
-71, §37P, SSU Officers shall not serve as school disciplinarians, as enforcers of SPS or school Codes of Conduct or regulations, or in place of school-based mental health providers, and the SSU Officers shall not use police powers to address traditional school discipline issues, including non-violent disruptive behavior.
-Under the MOA, SPS administrators shall not request that SSU members perform or assist in student discipline.

-- b) The school principal or his or her designee, and the SSU Officer shall use reasoned professional judgment and discretion to determine whether SSU involvement is appropriate for addressing student misbehavior.
+- 1. SRO Uniforms: The SRO Officers shall wear SPD uniforms and badges as a means of identification as a Springfield police officer. - 2.
+SRO Officers assigned to a school shall remain on the school campus for the entire school day.
+When an SRO Officer arrives at his/her assignment, he/she shall inform the principal or another administrator of arrival.
+Should a situation arise that would cause an SRO Officer to leave the school, the supervising SRO sergeant and the school principal (or his/her designee) will be notified.
+The only exception to leaving a school without making notification to an administrator would be for an "officer needs assistance emergency" situation or at the order of any Officer of Rank or Superior Officer. - 3.
+Role of the SRO and How the SRO Officers and SPS Administrators Work Together: - a) Under G.L. c.
+71, §37P, SRO Officers shall not serve as school disciplinarians, as enforcers of SPS or school Codes of Conduct or regulations, or in place of school-based mental health providers, and the SRO Officers shall not use police powers to address traditional school discipline issues, including non-violent disruptive behavior.
+Under the MOA, SPS administrators shall not request that SSU members perform or assist in student discipline. - b) The school principal or his or her designee, and the SRO Officer shall use reasoned professional judgment and discretion to determine whether SRO involvement is appropriate for addressing student misbehavior.
 In such instances, the guiding principle is whether misbehavior rises to the level of criminal conduct that poses direct and imminent harm to students, staff, or members of the community.
-SSU Officers may, at the request of SPS administrators, assist SPS administrators when such assistance is required in situations involving a direct and imminent threat to a student, staff, administrator, or public safety.
-For student misbehavior that requires immediate intervention to maintain safety, whether or not the misbehavior involves criminal conduct, the SSU Officer, when requested by school administrator, may act to descalate the immediate situation and to protect the physical safety of students, staff, and members of the community. - c) The school principal, or designee, shall integrate the assigned SSU Officer into the school community through requested participation in faculty and student meetings, school events during school hours, and assemblies. - 4.
-Enforcement Action and Arrests: In accordance with state law and the MOA, SSU Officers shall not take enforcement action against students for Disturbing a School Assembly (G.L. c.
+SRO Officers may, at the request of SPS principals, assist SPS administrators when such assistance is required in situations involving a direct and imminent threat to a student, staff, administrator, or public safety.
+For student misbehavior that requires immediate intervention to maintain safety, whether or not the misbehavior involves criminal conduct, the SRO Officer, when requested by school principal, may act to de-escalate the immediate situation and to protect the physical safety of students, staff, and members of the community.

+- c) The school principal, or designee, shall integrate the assigned SRO Officer into the school community through requested participation in faculty and student meetings, school events during school hours, and assemblies. - 4.
+Enforcement Action and Arrests: In accordance with state law and the MOA, SRO Officers shall not take enforcement action against students for Disturbing a School Assembly (G.L. c.
 272, §40) or for Disorderly Conduct or Disturbing the Peace (G.L. c.
 272, §53) within school buildings, on school grounds, or in the course of school-related events.
 See Sections 72 and 159 of Chapter 69 of the Acts of 2018.
+The SRO shall consult with the principal or principal's designee prior to an arrest whenever practicable, and the student's parent or guardian shall be notified as soon as practicable after an arrest.